-If you have been charged with an OVI (operating a vehicle under the influence of alcohol or drugs), contact us today for a free consultation so we can discuss your case and how to strategically fight your charge to protect and defend your rights before they are lost.
+If you have been charged with an OVI (operating a vehicle under the influence of alcohol or drugs), contact us today for a free consultation so we can answer your questions and share how we can protect your license, fight your OVI charge and defend your rights.

 We believe in "innocent until proven guilty" and "proof beyond a reasonable doubt."
 Our clients trust us for providing a strategically aggressive legal defense.

 By serving as active DUI/OVI Defense Attorneys through the years with clients throughout Northern Ohio, we have earned respect for our knowledge of the intricacies of Ohio OVI laws, refined our strategies to investigate and defeat charges, and sharpened our skills at persuading prosecutors, judges, and juries.

 We provide value-based legal services that are client centered and results driven, as well as free initial telephone consultations.
 We offer flat fees, payment plans and accept credit cards for convenience.

 Contact us now for a free, no obligation, confidential legal consultation to protect your rights today.